kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 - Microsoft is predominantly **focused on** products & services from **business customers**.
 It sells its software like Office or Windows to consumers too, but it is just a small piece of total revenue.
 The only remaining consumer-focused business is Gaming (Xbox product & services).
 - **LinkedIn's revenue grew by 20% to $8.1 bn** in 2020, which is **6% of total revenue**.
 On the operating income level, **LinkedIn is probably still losing money**.
 Microsoft acquired LinkedIn at the end of 2016 (2017 fiscal year).
 - Additional to 14% revenue growth, **Microsoft managed to keep the growth of expenses under control**.
 All expense groups grew slower than revenues, with the only exception of R&D expenses. **Total expenses grew by 9%** and therefore increasing even more Microsoft's respectful **operating margin to 37%** of revenues.
-- Microsoft's net income increase by $5bn compared to last year, continuing with stable increase as both revenue and operating margin increase.
+- Microsoft's net income increase by $5bn compared to last year, continuing with a stable increase as both revenue and operating margin increase.
 - Overall, Microsoft had a **great year**.
 And since Microsoft continues investing and innovating in areas of high growth cloud-based tools & services, it is hard to see why Microsoft's **financial results should continue in is current growth trajectory.**

 </div>